Activities for Elderly Parents

 Elderly parents who are active in both mental and physical activities live longer, and with a quality of life that may surprise many who believed that once you attain a certain age, the fun's over.
 Not so.
 Those who age well (which means eating right and exercising both body, mind and spirit daily) tend to have fewer illnesses and infirmities than those who lead sedentary lives.

-The secret of aging well boils down to these simple activities: stay active and involved, eat well and exercise or play often.
+The secret of aging well boils down to these simple activities for seniors: stay active and involved, eat well and exercise or play often.

 Playing games is a great way to keep the brain and body stimulated.
 This doesn't mean that games or activities for the elderly have to be expensive or difficult.
 Look at some of the suggestions below for just a few ideas to keep the brain and body stimulated.

-For more information on crafts and games for seniors please see our web page
+For more information on crafts and games and other activities for seniors please see our web page Games for Seniors

 It doesn't matter so much as what activity an elderly parent does as long as they are doing something!
 Whether you keep busy with housework or you like to go window-shopping, activity is activity.